karledenstal/a-letter-of-recommendation/README.md

 		**Failed**

-		> "I'm sorry, I don't remember promising you anything."
+		> "Nah, I don't think so."

 	- Could this gold change your mind? (bribe)

 		**Successful**

-		> "That's very generous of you.
-I'll write one for you right now."
+		> "A little coin greases the wheels."

 		**Failed**

-		> "Gold?
-I don't need gold.
-I need to get back to my work."
+		> "Nah, I don't think so."

 ## Sybille Stentor